 Heart Disease or High Blood Pressure

-Another ADHD medication, atomoxetine (Strattera), is not a stimulant, but it has been linked to seizures and irregular heartbeats.
-So the FDA suggests people with a history of those problems stay away from it.
+Another ADHD medication, atomoxetine (Strattera), isn't a stimulant, but it has been linked to seizures and irregular heartbeats.
+The FDA suggests people with a history of those problems stay away from it.

 Some people misuse ADHD stimulant drugs.
 They might crush the pills and snort them to get high, which can lead to a dangerous overdose.

 If you don't have a history of substance abuse, it's unlikely you'll go down that road.
 But if you do, you could be at risk for misusing your ADHD drugs.

 Talk to your doctor honestly about your past or current drug abuse.
 He can help you decide if ADHD drugs are OK for you.

 ADHD drugs may be tied to some mental health issues, but it's rare.
 For instance, some people have reported behavior problems like aggression and hostility.
 Others say they developed symptoms of bipolar disorder.

 The FDA has also warned that there's a slight risk that stimulant ADHD drugs could lead to mood swings or symptoms of psychosis -- like hearing things and paranoia.

 The methylphenidate transdermal system (Daytrana) skin patch has been linked to a skin condition known as chemical leukoderma.
 This condition causes permanent loss of skin pigmentation at the place where the patch is applied.

 Work with your doctor.
 Together you can decide if ADHD meds are safe for you.